biancaghiurutan/nexmo-developer/_tutorials/retrieve-conversation-details.md

 This response is explained in more detail in the [Conversation](/conversation/concepts/conversation) topic.

-You can now hang up phone 1 and phone 2 to terminate the call.
+You can now hang up phone 1 (Alice) and phone 2 (Bob) to terminate the call.

 ## Conclusion